TomasGonzalez/3d-portfolio/README.md

 Created by Tomas Gonzalez.

-## Get started!
+# Get started!

+## First

 Start by cloning this repository and navigating into the root directory.

+## Install the dependencies with:

+### `yarn`

+## Then start the development server with:

 ### `yarn start`

-Runs the app in the development mode.\
+This runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
 You may also see any lint errors in the console.

-### `yarn build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+## Modify the template to your tasting.

+There is no code required to configure the pages of the portfolio.
+All the settings that you will ever need to touch are set inside the

+### `src/configs.js`, `./constants/pageData.js`, and `src/theme.js`

+## Video tutorial:

+comming sooon: I'll make a video explaining this settings more in detail

 ## Deploy to github pages